1. Do Air Pollution Masks Really Work?

 3. Doesn’t Air Just Leak In From The Sides?

 Most face masks are one size only, so air leakage around the edges can be high.
 Very few air pollution masks are manufactured in child sizes.
 Look for products that have multiple sizes and adjustable ear straps.
 High end masks have significantly less leakage.
 StyleSEAL Air Masks come in multiple sizes with adjustable ear loops and a strong nose piece.
 This ensures optimal sealing around the nose and mouth, minimizing leakage.
 If you plan to use a mask make sure the fit is correct, or it will only offer you a false sense of security.

 4. Are There Health Benefits To Wearing An Air Mask?

 A quality product that is worn correctly will provide a high degree of protection.
 Anti-pollution masks provide protection against small particles (PM2.5) and gasses (if the mask contains carbon).
-In addition, Talhelm’s research found that those wearing face masks had lower blood pressure and better regulated heart rates.
+In addition, Talhelm’s research found that those wearing air pollution masks had lower blood pressure and better regulated heart rates.
 And though there needs to be more studies on the subject, some studies indicate using face masks can reduce the spread of disease.